Metaswitch/clearwater-readthedocs/docs/External_HSS_Integration.md

 2. create an associated private user identity with its ID formed by removing the `sip:` scheme prefix from the public user ID
 3. configure the public user identity's Initial Filter Criteria to include an application server named `sip:mmtel.your.home.domain`, where `your.home.domain` is replaced with your home domain - this enables MMTEL services for this subscriber.

+### Allowing one subscriber to have two private identities

+If we wish to use a stock Android SIP client that doesn't contain an **Authentication username** field to make calls through Clearwater, you will have to configure your external HSS so that the subscriber you are trying to register with has two private identities.

+The detailed process for this will depend on which HSS you have chosen.
+Generally, however, you will need to

+1. create a subscriber as usual- with public user identity "sip:*&lt;username\>*@*&lt;server\>*"
+2. create two new private identities, one having identity "*&lt;username\*" and the other with identity "*&lt;username\*@*&lt;server\>*"
+3. in both private identities associate the public user identity that was created in step 1: "sip:*&lt;username\>*@*&lt;server\>*"

+This should allow the SIP client to register with that subscriber.

 ## Restrictions

 *   Since Homestead uses the Cx/Diameter interface to the HSS, and this interface is read-only, the Homestead API is read-only when external HSS integration is enabled.